unexist/blog/_drafts/logging-vs-tracing.md

 id while it is passed via [context propagation][] from  On each new step, a **span** is added to the **trace**.

-These **spans** are the smallest unit in the world of distributed tracing and represent any kind of workflow of your application like HTTP requests, calls of a database or even message handling in [eventing][].

 On creation, the **trace ID** is assigned and it, while it is passed via [context propagation][] from one point to another in your landscape.
 On each step, a new [span][]